hemanth304050/Simple-Bank-System.c/README.md

 If you would like to improve this project:

-1️⃣ Fork

-🍴 Fork the repository.
+1. 🍴 Fork the repository

-2️⃣ Clone

-📥 Clone the repository to your computer.
+2. 📥 Clone the repository

-3️⃣ Create a Branch

-🌱 Create a new branch for your feature.
+3. 🌱 Create a new branch

-4️⃣ Make Changes

-🛠️ Improve the project or add a new feature.

-5️⃣ Commit
+4. 🛠️ Make your changes

-💾 Commit your changes.
+5. 💾 Commit your changes

-6️⃣ Push

-🚀 Push your branch to GitHub.
+6. 🚀 Push the branch

-7️⃣ Pull Request

-🔀 Create a Pull Request.
+7. 🔀 Create a Pull Request

 ---